1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

     Thanks to @[cringegnere](https://github.com/cringegnere) for making the file available!
     **USE AT YOUR OWN RISK!**

+??? tip "Use KIAUH For Installation"

+    If you're installing Klipper and frontends on [different hardware like a Raspberry Pi](../printserver.md#how-to-install) and therefore don't use e.g. the MainsailOS image for the RPi, you can use [KIAUH](https://github.com/th33xitus/kiauh), which is an installation script for Klipper, KlipperScreen, frontends like Mainsail and so on.

+??? tip "Installing Frontends As A Docker Container"

+    If you want to install frontends like e.g. Mainsail as a Docker container, check out the [prind repository](https://github.com/mkuf/prind).

 Once you've created the `firmware.bin` file, copy it to the root directory (means, directly onto the card, not in a subfolder!) of your mSD card.
 I personally would suggest to remove all files from the mSD card and only copy the `firmware.bin` file onto it.
 Then you flash it as you would do with the stock firmware.
 Means, you turn off the printer, put the card into the cardreader and turn on the printer.
 Note that the screen doesn't update though after the flash procedure is done as the control unit doesn't work with Klipper anymore, it'll stick with the message "Firmware update.
 Please wait."!
 So just wait 5-10min to make sure everything had time enough to be installed.